QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

     constraints = {}
     constraints["bonds"] = [geom.find("1,4")]

-Now we can pass this constraints dictionary to :code:`OptimizationJob()`:
+Now we can pass this constraint dictionary to :code:`OptimizationJob()`:

 .. code-block:: python